 I am adding the following disclaimer to all of my dating related blog posts.
 I change details, and create composite characters when I write about dating archetypes such as “Mr. Houdini, Mr. Angry, etc. I would hate it if someone wrote about a high energy blonde comedian negatively in a blog, so because of that I never include a person’s occupation or anything about their physical description.
 I also change enough details that I doubt anyone I am referring to would even recognize themselves if they read one of my articles.
 I have split one person into three, or taken several people and put them all into one example.
 So simply put, I am very ethical on this blog.

 We have all been out with someone like this, and I will freely admit that I have been this exact person.
-I am writing this in part, because I need to remind myself of this bad dating habit.
-And as always all of my examples will remain confidential and certain details will be changed to protect the not-so-innocent.
+I am writing this in part, because I need to remind myself of this bad dating habit. 🙂 And as always all of my examples will remain confidential and I will change certain details to protect the not-so-innocent.

 Mr.or Ms. Angry